robertsonics/WAV-Trigger-Remote/README.md

 WAV-Trigger-Control
 ===================

-Serial Status and Control Utility for the WAV Trigger
+Serial Remote Control and Firmware Update Utility for the WAV Trigger